Challenging human rights breaches in the courts

 You can only take action about a breach of your human rights under the Human Rights Act against a public authority.

 Courts and tribunals count as public authorities.
 In some cases, you may be able to make a human rights claim within other legal proceedings against another person if the court does not honour your human rights within those legal proceedings.

 Find out more about what is a public authority.

 Who can take legal action under the Human Rights Act

 The Human Rights Act states only the victim of a human rights breach can take legal action under the Act.
 You’re likely to be a victim if you’re personally affected by the decision or the act you’re complaining about, or if you’re likely to be directly affected by it.
 You could be the victim as an individual, group of people, company or other organisation.

 What are the time limits

 You must make your application to the court within a year of the act you’re complaining about.
 There may be stricter time limits depending on the court action you take.
-For example, if you make an application for judicial review, from 22 September 2015 the time limit is three months and you have to request permission to take the case.
+For example, if you make an application for judicial review, the time limit is three months and you have to request permission to take the case.